 There is a phenomenon of decreased food crop production due to the dry season.
 As a result, food crops in the 3rd quarter of 2019 grew negatively by 4.81%.
 This figure decreased from the second quarter (2019) which was 5.13% and the third quarter of 2018 was 3.08%.
 Meanwhile, horticultural crops grew 5.07% and plantation crops 4.98% [1].

 The agricultural sector has so far been able to absorb the second-highest workforce after the industrial sector.
 Most of Indonesia's population is very dependent on this sector because it is national food security and provides opportunities for improving welfare [2].
 As a type of horticultural crop, tomatoes are plants that can grow in climate, humidity, rainfall, and any type of soil in various regions of Indonesia.
-Because tomato plants are known not to be difficult to cultivate, both farming in open land and closed land such as housing arrangements [3].
+Since tomato plants are known not to be difficult to cultivate, both farming in open land and closed land such as housing arrangements [3].

-Coronavirus disease 2019 (COVID-19) not only causes large numbers of global deaths but also has a systematic impact on vital sectors such as finance, education, government, services, tourism, to agriculture in various countries.
-Until June 8, 2020, the number of people exposed to COVID-19 in the world was 6,931,000 with positive cases reaching 131,296 and resulting in the death of 400,587 people.
+Coronavirus disease 2019 (Covid-19) not only causes large numbers of global deaths but also has a systematic impact on vital sectors such as finance, education, government, services, tourism, to agriculture in various countries.
+Until June 8, 2020, the number of people exposed to Covid-19 in the world was 6,931,000 with positive cases reaching 131,296 and resulting in the death of 400,587 people.
 In comparison, at the level of East and South Asia (including Indonesia), the number of exposed was 364,196 with positive confirmed cases reaching 13,645 and causing the deaths of 9,970 people.
 In other words, the region ranks 4th after the Americas, Europe, and the Eastern Mediterranean [4], [5].

-The risk of being exposed to COVID-19 in the agriculture and rural sectors cannot be ignored.
+The risk of being exposed to Covid-19 in the agriculture and rural sectors cannot be ignored.
 In its production activities, because unlike other sectors, it is done outdoors, in a relatively large area, and in low-density areas is also a threat (especially tomato farmers).
 However, farmers' needs from production inputs (such as water and electricity energy) are a serious concern of the government.

-Farmers as the key to Indonesian food during COVID-19 are expected to remain healthy and work optimally.
-The problem is that at present the number of farmers in Indonesia is classified into old age (a very small number of farmers who come from millennials).
+Farmers as the key to Indonesian food during Covid-19 are expected to remain healthy and work optimally.
+The problem is that at present the number of farmers in Indonesia is classified into old age (a very small number of farmers who come from millennial).
 This can affect food production.
 Lack of supply of water energy and electricity to farmers also often occurs, even during a pandemic such as this is expected to empathize with each other.

 Problems regarding price fluctuations for basic commodities and food availability often occur in Indonesia, especially in remote areas that do not have the carrying capacity of agricultural land and infrastructure.
-This is the effect of the policies imposed by the government during COVID-19 through physical distancing to Large Scale Social Restrictions (PSBB).
+This is the effect of the policies imposed by the government during Covid-19 through physical distancing to Large Scale Social Restrictions (PSBB).
 Interestingly, some commodities such as garlic and sugar also experienced inflation.
-Meanwhile, other commodities, such as tomatoes, chilies, eggs, and chicken meat, experienced a decline in their selling value.
+Meanwhile, other commodities, such as tomatoes, chillies, eggs, and chicken meat, experienced a decline in their selling value.
 The current unfulfilled imports of several agricultural commodities are due to low national-scale production.
 As a result, there has been a change in policies from the exporting country to suppress production and tend to focus on domestic needs.
-Indirectly, this bad condition is a big threat because of the long-lasting effects of COVID-19.
+Indirectly, this bad condition is a big threat because of the long-lasting effects of Covid-19.